 - Disconnect from the VPN server, but keep the VPN app running

-- If your torrent downloads and internet connection stop, the kill switch is working
+- If your torrent downloads and internet connection stops, the kill switch is working

 Alternatives Ways to Protect Your Online Privacy